CloudLabs-MOC/AI-102-AIEngineer/Instructions/18-object-detection.md

    ![](./images/l7e1-9.png)

 ## Task 6: Use the image classifier from a client application

+In this task, you will learn how to use the published object detection model from a client application, enabling it to detect objects in images programmatically using **C#**.

 Now that you've published the image classification model, you can use it from a client application.
 Once again, you can choose to use **C#**.